-An automatic surface water level station will typically measure the level of a stream, river, wetland or lake.
-Stations in the Firth of Thames and Whitianga Harbour record coastal sea levels.
+An automatic surface water level station will typically measure the level of a stream, river, wetland, lake or coastal sea levels.

 Levels are used for many purposes, including flood warning, resource management and resource consent applications.

 The installation at a manual site typically includes a staff gauge in the water channel and one or more benchmarks.
 Greater emphasis is now given to correlating flow rather than establishing a rating; however if the control is stable, rating can be a cost-effective method of accumulating basic flow information.